Alvin Kamara: 2020 season

-The day before the Saints’ 2020 season opener Kamara signed a five-year contract extension worth $75 million.
+The day before the season opener, Kamara signed a five-year contract extension worth $75 million.

-In Week 1 against the Tampa Bay Buccaneers, Kamara had a rushing and a receiving touchdown during the 34–23 win.
-In a Week 2 game against the Las Vegas Raiders on Monday Night Football, he had 174 scrimmage yards (79 rushing, 95 receiving) and two rushing touchdowns including the first ever touchdown scored in Allegiant Stadium and the first ever NFL touchdown scored in Las Vegas in the 34–24 loss.
-During Sunday Night Football against the Green Bay Packers in Week 3, Kamara finished with 58 rushing yards, 139 receiving yards, and two total touchdowns as the Saints lost by a score of 30–37.
+During the season-opener against the Buccaneers, Kamara had a rushing and a receiving touchdown during the 34–23 victory.
+In the next game against the Las Vegas Raiders on Monday Night Football, he had 174 scrimmage yards (79 rushing, 95 receiving) and two rushing touchdowns including the first ever touchdown scored in Allegiant Stadium and the first ever NFL touchdown scored in Las Vegas during the 34–24 road loss.
+The following week on Sunday Night Football against the Packers, Kamara finished with 58 rushing yards, 139 receiving yards, and two total touchdowns in the 37–30 loss.

-In Week 7 against the Carolina Panthers, Kamara finished with 148 scrimmage yards during the 27–24 win.
-In Week 8, against the Chicago Bears, he had 163 scrimmage yards in the 26–23 overtime victory.
-In Week 10, against the San Francisco 49ers, he had 98 scrimmage yards, two rushing touchdowns, and one receiving touchdown in the 27–13 victory.
+During Week 7 against the Panthers, Kamara finished with 148 scrimmage yards in the 27–24 victory.
+In the next game against the Bears, he had 163 scrimmage yards during the 26–23 overtime road victory.
+Two weeks later against the San Francisco 49ers, Kamara had 98 scrimmage yards, two rushing touchdowns, and a receiving touchdown in the 27–13 victory.

-On Christmas Day, 2020, Kamara rushed for 155 yards in a 52–33 victory over the Minnesota Vikings and tied the NFL record of six rushing touchdowns in a single game.
-For his Week 16 performance, Kamara was named the NFC Offensive Player of the Week.
+On Christmas Day, Kamara rushed for 155 yards in a 52–33 victory over the Vikings and tied the NFL record of six rushing touchdowns in a single game.
+Kamara was named NFC Offensive Player of the Week due to his spectacular performance.
 Kamara was forced to miss Week 17 against the Panthers due to being placed on the reserve/COVID-19 list on January 1, 2021.

-Overall, he finished the 2020 regular season with 187 carries for 932 rushing yards and 16 rushing touchdowns to go along with 83 receptions for 756 receiving yards and five receiving touchdowns.
+Kamara finished the regular season with 187 carries for 932 yards and 16 touchdowns to go along with 83 receptions for 756 yards and five touchdowns.
 His 16 rushing touchdowns tied him with Dalvin Cook for second-most in the NFL, trailing only Derrick Henry's 17 touchdowns.
-Kamara became the first player in NFL history to record at least 500 rushing yards and 500 receiving yards in each of his first four seasons.
-He earned votes for AP Offensive Player of the Year, but finished sixth.
+Kamara's 21 total touchdowns led the NFL.
+He became the first player in NFL history to record at least 500 rushing yards and 500 receiving yards in each of his first four seasons.
+Kamara earned votes for Associated Press Offensive Player of the Year, but finished sixth.
 He made his fourth Pro Bowl for his achievements in the 2020 season.

 Kamara was activated from the COVID-19 list on January 9, 2021.
-In the Wild Card Round against the Chicago Bears, Kamara rushed for 99 yards and a touchdown and caught two passes for 17 yards during the 21–9 win.
-In the Divisional Round against the Tampa Bay Buccaneers, Kamara recorded 105 yards from scrimmage during the 30–20 loss.
-He was ranked 14th by his fellow players on the NFL Top 100 Players of 2021.
+In the Wild Card Round against the Bears, Kamara rushed for 99 yards and a touchdown and caught two passes for 17 yards during the 21–9 victory.
+During the Divisional Round against the Buccaneers, he recorded 105 scrimmage yards during the 30–20 loss.
+Kamara was ranked 14th by his fellow players on the NFL Top 100 Players of 2021.